Discover free nonprofit investing resources, including policies, guides, and templates, to keep your investment or endowment program running strong.

 Nonprofit organizations face unique challenges when managing their financial assets.
 Consider how your investment advisor will add value to your organization.

 Selecting and hiring a new investment advisor for nonprofit organizations is a process that requires careful consideration and evaluation.
 By recognizing the need for change, identifying potential advisors with relevant experience and a suitable investment approach, involving the committee in the selection process, obtaining board approval, and executing a thorough onboarding process, nonprofits can position themselves for improved investment results, enhanced communication, and greater confidence in their investment program.
-Effective partnership with a capable investment advisor is essential for nonprofit organizations to maximize their financial potential and fulfill their mission successfully.

 We'd like to learn more about your organization and understand your unique investment needs.